FarmBot-Docs/farmbot-software/v12/FarmBot-Software/how-to-guides/axis-setup.md

 ## Manually set home
 If you do not have **ENCODERS**, **STALL DETECTION**, or **LIMIT SWITCHES** enabled, you can move FarmBot to the desired home position with the manual controls or by hand.
 Then use the <span class="fb-button fb-yellow">SET HOME X</span>, <span class="fb-button fb-yellow">SET HOME Y</span>, and <span class="fb-button fb-yellow">SET HOME Z</span> buttons in the settings panel to manually set the current location as the home position for each axis.
 In other words, manually set FarmBot's coordinates to `(0, 0, 0)`.

-You may also instruct FarmBot to set the home position on a regular basis by using the <span class="fb-step fb-move-absolute">SET HOME</span> command in a sequence.
+You may also instruct FarmBot to set the home position on a regular basis by using the <span class="fb-step fb-set-zero">SET HOME</span> command in a sequence.

 ## Stop at home
 Most FarmBot setups physically restrict movements beyond the home position via hardware such as hardstops.
 If this is true for your setup, you should also turn **STOP AT HOME** <span class="fb-peripheral-on">ON</span> for each applicable axis.
 This will further restrict FarmBot (via software) from even *attempting* to move beyond the home position.